cobine-2/Coding-Challenge-3/README.md

-Tech Challenge 3: Infrastructure as Code with Terraform and Ansible Introduction
+Tech Challenge 3: Infrastructure as Code with Terraform and Ansible

+Introduction
-This document provides a step-by-step guide to completing Tech Challenge 3: Infrastructure as Code with Terraform and Ansible.
+This document serves to be a step-by-step guide.
 It covers setting up the environment, deploying infrastructure, and configuring the system using Ansible.
 Prerequisites
 Before starting, ensure you have the following installed on your local machine:
 - AWS Account with IAM user having necessary permissions